-As you know, there's a lot more to keeping our kids safe and healthy than feeding them well.
 As parents we all want to protect our kids from the filth they could come across on the internet that could poison their minds.
-Images of violence or porn stick with us a really long time, forever in many cases.
-This can definitely affect how we look at and interact with the world and can negatively impact future relationships, to put it mildly.
-It could be a curious kid just looking around, or the MANY ways they can accidentally see raunchy stuff online, too.
-One of the worst ways are the suggested videos that pop up after you watch an innocent one, they are often terrible.
-Usually those are based off your past viewing history, so if you're seeing those a lot, there's a reason for it that you'll want to figure out, but once in a while random junk still turns up!
+The memories of violent or pornographic images stick around a really long time and can definitely affect how they interact with the world.
+Obviously these images can negatively impact future relationships, too.
+It could be a curious kid nosing around, or accidentally stumbling upon something raunchy.
+One of the worst ways kids are exposed to this poison is from an inappropriate video that pops up after watching an innocent one!
+Usually those are based off of past viewing history, so if you're seeing these there's a reason for it that you'll want to figure out, but once in a while random junk still just turns up.

 Most options out there make you CRAZY…

-A few years ago I went on a mission, surely there was a way to monitor what our kids would see online.
+A few years ago I went on a mission to figure this out, surely there was a way to monitor what our kids would see online.
 After a lot of research, I installed a top-reviewed option on our laptop.
-Installing it was a chore in itself, and then using it turned into the biggest pain in the you-know-what.
-The kids couldn't move around online at ALL without us having to put a password in over and over and over, and these were for totally innocent sites, it made us crazy!
+Just getting it running was a chore in itself, and then using it was even worse!
+The kids couldn't move around online at ALL without us having to put a password in over and over, and these were for the totally innocent sites.
+It made us crazy!

 It wasn't long and I took it back off, it was THAT annoying.

 So we just had to put other safeguards in place, such as making sure they used the computer out in the open where we were, emphasizing that they never give out personal info or their location, checking their history often, let them know that if they change the password on their phone then it's ours, etc.